Suggestion: Watch the 10 minutes video tutorial before reading this article

 How can Alibaba’s Trade Assurance Benefit My Business?

-The Trade Assurance allows overseas buyers to, with relative ease, claim a refund from a supplier that either fails to ship on, or before, the set shipping date – or fails to ensure compliance with all specified quality requirements.
+The Trade Assurance allows overseas buyers to claim a refund from a supplier that either fails to ship on or before, the set shipping date – or fails to ensure compliance with all specified quality requirements.

 Don’t Expect Compensation Without Clearly Defined Product Specifications and Quality Requirements

 Clearly, Alibaba cannot offer a refund entirely based on the buyer’s request.
 What if the buyer is at fault, and not the supplier?
 After all, Alibaba.com generates revenue through membership fees, paid by companies listed as Gold Suppliers.